gabu-quest/sshler/README.md

 > Tip: Set `default_dir` if your home path isn’t `/home/<user>`.
 > If you rely on an OpenSSH alias, add `ssh_alias:` and sshler will run `ssh -G` to expand it when DNS fails.

+### Resetting overrides

+Boxes imported from SSH config show a highlighted border and “Refresh” button.
+If you change something in `~/.ssh/config`, hit Refresh to drop any stored overrides (host/user/port/key) so the new settings take effect without editing `boxes.yaml`.

 ### Adding custom boxes